jer0dh/genesis-starter/README.md

 ### Testing performance
 [Lighthouse](https://developers.google.com/web/tools/lighthouse/#devtools)

+### Gutenberg Notes
+Bill Erickson has a [great article](https://www.billerickson.net/getting-your-theme-ready-for-gutenberg/) on this.
+So far most of the themes we build uses a modular type system using [ACF](https://www.advancedcustomfields.com/) and their Flexible Layout
+Field.
+Once Gutenberg is more finished and custom block creation finalized, we may move over to Gutenberg...unless ACF adds the ability to create custom blocks using their interface.
+It will be nice to have the ACF data in the post_content.

 ## Change Log

+### 2018-7-17
+  * Adding a bit of Gutenberg code for future.

+### 2018-5-1
+  * Adding deploy-all task and adding to default
+  * fixing readme on rsync.json and sftp.json.. should be "active" and not "send"

 ### 2018-4-30
   * Changing from one big monolithic gulpfile.js file to a gulpfile.js directory and the tasks split up.
 Also optimized